 When choosing a career path, it’s important to understand your strengths and weaknesses.
-Luckily, nowadays, we have specialized tools, like the Myers-Briggs personality classification system and corresponding personality tests that can offer valuable guidance in understanding ourselves and the way we relate to the external world.
+Luckily, nowadays, we have specialized tools, like the personality type classification system and corresponding personality tests that can offer valuable guidance in understanding ourselves and the way we relate to the external world.

 In this article, we will use this helpful information about personality traits and preferences to talk about the best and worst ISFJ careers, their behavior and typical roles in a work environment, and some of the majors that suit them best.